-This classic Aloo Palak features fork-tender potatoes in a smooth, lightly spiced creamy spinach sauce.
+This classic Aloo Palak recipe features fork-tender potatoes in a smooth, lightly spiced creamy spinach sauce.
 It’s a flavorful spinach curry that is ready to enjoy in less than an hour, and pairs great with rice and any number of sides.
 Here you’ll find step-by-step photos and instructions for how to make a delicious aloo palak at home!

-About This Aloo Palak
+About This Aloo Palak Recipe

-There are several different types of fantastic palak-based dishes that I like to make.
+There are several different types of tasty palak-based dishes that I like to make.
 The word palak means “spinach” in Hindi, so these dishes always include some form of fresh green spinach.
 Therefore, palak recipes tend to be wonderfully flavorful and even healthy.
 The word ‘aloo’ refers to potatoes.

 I have shared many of my favorite spinach recipes, such as this dry Palak Sabzi and Palak Khichdi.
 However, I do prefer richer palak recipes that have a smooth sauce or gravy.